-To qualify to live in one of the houses, students must be currently enrolled in a language class at or above the intermediate level (103).
-Freshmen are welcome to apply!
+To qualify to live in one of the houses, students must be currently enrolled in a language class at or above the intermediate level (201).
 Applications are available in the Foreign Language Department, by contacting Residence Life or online.

 La Maison Française